Hit Row

-Hit Row is an American professional wrestling stable consisting of Ashante "Thee" Adonis, Top Dolla, and B-Fab.
-The stable is currently performing in WWE on the SmackDown brand.
-They previously performed on the NXT brand.
-After their release from WWE in November 2021, they have worked the independent circuit and made appearances together at companies such as MCW Pro Wrestling under the name The HitMakerZ.
-In August 2022, the stable returned to WWE, without original member Isaiah "Swerve" Scott.
+Hit Row was an American professional wrestling stable consisting of Isaiah "Swerve" Scott, Ashante "Thee" Adonis, Top Dolla, and manager B-Fab.
+They performed in WWE on the NXT and SmackDown brands.
+After their release from WWE in November 2021, they have worked the independent circuit under the name The HitMakerZ.
+In August 2022, the stable returned to WWE without Scott.
+Top Dolla was released from the group in September 2023 due to roster cuts.
+In February 2024, B-Fab aligned herself with Bobby Lashley's new stable The Pride, and Ashante was announced to be forming a new tag team with Cedric Alexander, privately disbanding Hit Row.